 After John Beilein's departure, Michigan has turned to Juwan Howard as its next coach.
 Here's the path ahead for him.
-Rod Beard, The Detroit News
+The Detroit News

 When former Wolverine Duncan Robinson went undrafted last offseason, he landed an NBA Summer League deal with the Heat.